 Step 3: No earlier than 17 May: weddings and civil partnerships can go ahead with 30 people including the couple (depending on the capacity of the room) and can take place in any Covid-secure venue that is permitted to be open.
-With social distancing requirements in place, the capacity of the Pankhurst Suite is 20 attendees.
+With social distancing requirements in place, the capacity of the Pankhurst Suite is a maximum of 20 attendees.

 Please note these steps are being reviewed regularly by the Government and is subject to change.
 For up to date information please keep checking the Gov.UK website:

 - Government Guidance on face coverings for marriage and civil partnership ceremonies states that all guests attending a marriage or civil partnership ceremony at any venue, must wear a face covering, unless they are exempt.

 - New bookings for ceremonies will continue to be taken for ceremonies on or after 1 April 2021.
 To make a booking please email email@example.com and include both your names, the date and place you wish the ceremony to take place and a daytime contact number.
 Please be aware that while any Coronavirus restrictions are in place the most up to date information about any restrictions to ceremonies will be on this page.
 More detailed information about arranging marriage and civil partnership ceremonies for later dates, can be found on the following pages on our website: